 Lanse Aux Meadows Canada

-The site was found by Norwegian explorer Helge Ingstad and archaeologist Anne Stine Ingstad in 1960.
-They had been systematically searching the North American coastline for evidence of the Vinland described in the Norse sagas.
-A local fisherman pointed them to the site.
-Excavations between 1961 and 1968 uncovered the turf foundations of eight structures and approximately 800 artifacts, including a bronze cloak pin of Norse design, iron boat rivets, and a spindle whorl indicating the presence of women.
-The Norse origin was confirmed quickly; nothing comparable to this material culture existed in any indigenous North American tradition.
+In 1960, Norwegian explorer Helge Ingstad and archaeologist Anne Stine Ingstad were systematically working their way down the North American coastline, looking for the Vinland described in the Norse sagas.
+A local fisherman in a small Newfoundland outport pointed them toward some unusual grass-covered mounds near the shore.
+Excavations between 1961 and 1968 uncovered turf foundations of eight structures and roughly 800 artifacts: a bronze cloak pin of unmistakably Norse design, iron boat rivets, and a spindle whorl that confirmed women had been present.
+Nothing comparable existed in any indigenous North American tradition.
+The Norse origin was established quickly.
+L’Anse aux Meadows is where European contact with the Americas actually begins, around 1000 CE, and it sits on the northern tip of Newfoundland’s Great Northern Peninsula, 433 kilometres north of Deer Lake on a road that takes most drivers about six hours from St. John’s.

 What You See at the Site